purplacid/F25-NuclearICTeam7/Route Optimization SubProblem/README_FALL_COOPS.md

 GeoJson: contains coords and names for relevant nuclear sites and repository, needed for students
 Code.md is my example code, should work so long as you have map data file, GeoJson, libraries
 Optimized_Route_with_fire.html is just the output of my example code
 map data file IS NOT HERE: its too big even zipped to be uploaded, find it in TEAMS.
-Talk to Chris, this has to be given to students before they start working on code
+Talk to Chris, this has to be given to students before they start working on code.
+It is called ON_MB_Road_Data